 By their nature, routine tasks tend not to stimulate and exercise the brain.
 Novel tasks associated with increased levels of brain activity can help to increase brain fitness.
 Try a different beverage, get dressed at a different time, watch a different TV channel or find other changes to “shake up” that automatic morning routine.

 4. Flip familiar objects upside down.

 Turn pictures, your clock, your calendar or other things upside down.
 When these familiar objects are upside down, your brain may be stimulated to interpret the shapes, colors, and relationships in new ways.

 5. Switch seats at the dinner table.

 In many families, everyone has his or her own regular seat.
 However, human brains (like yours) benefit from new experiences.
 Switch seats to change your view and how you relate with others.
-Bizarre as it seems, even reaching for the salt and pepper from a different location may help to keep your brain seasoned and fit.
+Bizarre as it seems, even reaching for the salt and pepper from a different location may help to keep your brain seasoned.